jacebenson/cedar/docs/docs/tutorial/chapter6/comments-schema.md

 :::info Why does every field just contain the string "String"?

-When generating the service (and the test and scenarios) all we (Redwood) knows about your data is the types for each field as defined in `schema.prisma`, namely `String`, `Integer` or `DateTime`.
+When generating the service (and the test and scenarios) all we (Cedar) knows about your data is the types for each field as defined in `schema.prisma`, namely `String`, `Integer` or `DateTime`.
 So we add the simplest data possible that fulfills the type requirement by Prisma to get the data into the database.
 You should definitely replace this data with something that looks more like the real data your app will be expecting.
 In fact...

 :::